 Phonics and Phonemic Awareness- Are they the same?

 Let’s first answer that question… phonics and phonemic awareness are not the same.
-Although similar in ways and each skill set can compliment the other; phonics and phonemic awareness are two different types of literacy practice that should be happening in your classroom.
+Although similar in ways and each skill set can complement the other; phonics and phonemic awareness are two different types of literacy practice that should be happening in your classroom.
+Developing your students’ phonics knowledge throughout their time in the primary grades will lead to confident readers with proficient reading skills.

 - Phoneme Blending: blending phonemes (individual sounds) together to make one word /d/-/o/-/g/